HLerman/picup/README.md

-Provide a minimalist upload system.
+Provide a minimalist web upload system.
 Can be used for both upload and download.
 CORS, Multiple upload and log rotate supported.